Sports-Specific Rules

 Note: When playoffs begin each team will start with a perfect 5.0 rating.
 Each team must maintain at least a 3.0 average rating or higher during the playoffs to be able to continue to participate in the playoffs.

-Clothing & Equipment Policies:
+Clothing & Equipment SOP

 • Participants must remove all jewelry prior to competing.